 Honestly, I am getting hungry just thinking about this Tabbouleh salad again!

 Tabbouleh is the Arabian dish that I like to make the most because it is so easy to prepare and tastes delicious.
 This salad is traditionally made of tomatoes, cucumber, scallions, chopped parsley, mint, and bulgur.
-Now, bulgur is a whole wheat grain that is partially pre-cooked, it is low in fat and high in fiber, but as a whole grain, it contains gluten.
+Now, bulgur is a whole wheat grain that is partially pre-cooked, it is low in fat, but as a whole grain, it contains gluten.

 Sometimes some friends tell me that they would like to make Tabbouleh, but they don’t prepare it because the bulgur can be very hard to find at the supermarkets.
 I normally don’t think it is that hard because I live in a big city where things are easily found.
 So if you have problems finding it, you can easily substitute bulgur for quinoa, couscous, or even brown rice.
 Another easy version of this recipe is this Cauliflower “Rice” Tabbouleh Salad Recipe.

 Depends on the type of bulgur wheat you have, there are many different ways to prepare it.
 I suggest you check the package for cooking instructions.
-Some types of bulgur you just need to soak by adding boiling water, stirring, covering, and letting sit for few minutes.
-Others, you actually have to do a quick-cooking which means bring water to a boil, add bulgur, boil for 2-4 minutes, stirring occasionally, cover, and let stand for few minutes as well.
+For some types of bulgur, you just need to soak it by adding boiling water, stirring, covering, and letting sit for a few minutes.
+For others, you actually have to do a quick cooking which means bring water to a boil, add bulgur, boil for 2-4 minutes, stirring occasionally, cover, and let stand for a few minutes as well.
 The brand that I always use only requires soaking the bulgur for five minutes.
 For seasoning, I just use olive oil, lemon juice, salt, and pepper.
 That’s it.
 Easy as can be.
 That is one advantage of making Tabbouleh for dinner.
 Fast, easy, and delicious.

 Tabbouleh